gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 ## Addressing

 All I2C slave devices must have an address.
 This address is used by the master to select which device to talk with.
-All addresses are 7 bits long (EDIT April 2016, this is no longer true, see the [10-bit Addressing section](/electronics/communication-protocols/i2c-protocol#10-bit-addressing)), and are left shifted by one and packed into the first byte which is sent across the I2C bus by the master (the final bit, bit 0, of the first byte, is used to signal whether a read or write operation is about to take place).
+All addresses are 7 bits long (EDIT April 2016, this is no longer true, see the **10-bit Addressing section** on this page, and are left shifted by one and packed into the first byte which is sent across the I2C bus by the master (the final bit, bit 0, of the first byte, is used to signal whether a read or write operation is about to take place).

 ## Multiple ICs, Same Address?